-According to Caron this spring today spews in excess of 2.4 million litres – almost enough for every man, woman and child of Cape Town’s more than three million population to have a litre of water a day – of potentially potable water, directly into the storm water system.
+According to Caron, these days, this spring spews in excess of 2.4 million litres – almost enough for every man, woman and child of Cape Town’s more than three million population to have a litre of water a day – of potentially potable water, directly into the stormwater system.

-In February this year Caron also met with Alderman Clive Justice – the Mayco Water & Utilities Portfolio.
-This meeting prompted the way forward by forming a Public Benefit Organisation in the form of a non-profit trust to collaborate with the CoCT, as a key partnership, in achieving the goals of the project – which they whole heartedly support.
+In February this year, Caron also met with Alderman Clive Justice, the Mayoral Committee member responsible for the Water and Utilities portfolio.
+This meeting resulted in the formation of a Public Benefit Organisation in the form of a non-profit trust to collaborate with the City of Cape Town, as a key partnership, to achieve the goals of the project.